ericmjl/thesis/text/02-algorithm.md

 ### Tree Reconstruction Complexity

+According to the GiRaF developers, the time required to identify reassortant viruses is dominated by the time to construct the phylogenetic trees for each gene [@Nagarajan:2011je].
+Thus, in calculating the complexity required for phylogeny-based reassortment detection algorithms, tree reconstruction is the major term we need to account for.
 According to Felsenstein [@Felsenstein:2004ws], given a set of $n$ labelled sequences, the number of possible rooted, bifurcating trees (which are used for inferring tree inconrguence) is

 $$ \frac{(2n-3)!}{2^{n-2}(n-2)!} $$